-During the first quarter of 2021, we closed on the acquisition of the performance and lifestyle footwear business of Honeywell International Inc., which we refer to herein as the "Acquisition".
-We have incurred significant expenses associated with the Acquisition.
+During the first quarter of 2021, we closed on the Acquisition of the performance and lifestyle footwear business of Honeywell International Inc. We have incurred significant expenses associated with the Acquisition for the three and nine months ended September 30, 2022 and 2021.